webexpress-framework/WebExpress/doc/development_guide.md

                             ¦
                             ¦
                ┌────────────┴────────────┐
-               │ MyComponent             │
+               │ MyComponentManager      │
                ├─────────────────────────┤
-               │ Initialization(context) │
                │ Register(pluginContext) │
                │ Remove(pluginContext)   │
                └─────────────────────────┘
 ```

 ## Package model
-WebExpress is designed by its open and modular plugin system, which supports many usage scenarios.
+`WebExpress` is designed by its open and modular plugin system, which supports many usage scenarios.
 The
 distribution of the plugins and other software components (e.g. Entity Framework) takes place as
-WebExpress packages.
-WebExpress is able to read these packets and execute the code in them.
+`WebExpress` packages. `WebExpress` is able to read these packets and execute the code in them.
 Packages
 can contain both managed code and native libraries (e.g. for Linux) and be dependent on other packages.
-The recursive resolution of the dependencies is done by WebExpress.
+The recursive resolution of the dependencies is done by `WebExpress`.
-The WebExpress packages are ZIP-compressed files that can provide libraries for multiple platforms.
+The `WebExpress` packages are ZIP-compressed files that can provide libraries for multiple platforms.
 They
 have the `wxp` file extension.
-A WebExpress package has the following structure:
+A `WebExpress` package has the following structure:

 ```
    📦 <packagename>.<version>.wxp